Yuki1994/Robosys2016_task-2_ROS/README.md

 ####(last reading: 2017/02/08)

 ##License
-his repository is licensed under the MIT license, see LICENSE.
+This repository is licensed under the MIT license, see LICENSE.
 Unless attributed otherwise, everything is under the MIT license.